Actions and Detail Panel

 You must book and pre-pay through Eventbrite to join this tour.
 Tickets are not available on the door.

 Approximately 90 minutes.

 Do I have to bring my printed ticket to the event?

-Please bring either a printed ticket or display it on your smart phone so we can check we've got everyone.
+Please bring either a printed ticket or display it on your smart phone.

 How many people will be on the tour?

 How much walking will I have to do?

 A fair bit.
 This is a large site and the tour will predominately be on foot.

 Where do tours meet?